Usage

 See the varlock load CLI Reference for more information.

-Section titled “varlock run”npm exec -- varlock run -- <your-command>yarn exec -- varlock run -- <your-command>pnpm exec -- varlock run -- <your-command>vlx -- varlock run -- <your-command>bun run varlock run -- <your-command>varlock run -- <your-command>Executes a command in a child process, injecting your resolved and validated environment variables.
+Section titled “varlock run”npm exec -- varlock run -- <your-command>pnpm exec -- varlock run -- <your-command>bunx varlock run -- <your-command>vlx -- varlock run -- <your-command>yarn exec -- varlock run -- <your-command>varlock run -- <your-command>Executes a command in a child process, injecting your resolved and validated environment variables.
 This is useful when a code-level integration is not possible.
 For example, if you’re using a database migration tool, you can use varlock run to run the migration tool with the correct environment variables.
 Or if you’re using a non-js/ts language, you can use varlock run to run a command and inject validated environment variables.

 See the varlock run CLI Reference for more information.